- Molybdenum

 Overview of processes to upgrade Molybdenite Concentrate

-The latter involves dissolution of the roasted concentrate in an alkaline medium (ammonium or sodium hydroxide), followed by removal of impurities by precipitation and filtration and/or solvent extraction.
-The resulting ammonium molybdate solution is then converted to any one of a number of molybdate products by crystallisation or acid precipitation.
+The latter involves dissolution of the roasted concentrate in an alkaline medium (ammonium or sodium hydroxide), followed by the removal of impurities by precipitation and filtration and/or solvent extraction.
+The resulting ammonium molybdate solution is then converted to any one of a number of molybdate products by crystallization or acid precipitation.
 These can be further processed by calcination to pure molybdenum trioxide.

 Molybdenum metal is produced by hydrogen reduction of pure molybdic oxide or ammonium molybdate.